Pros and cons of debt consolidation

-Takeaway: Before you take out a debt consolidation loan, make sure you can afford the monthly payments.
+Takeaway: Make sure you can afford the monthly payments before you take out a debt consolidation loan.
 Missing a payment can lead to late fees and a lower credit score.

 The answer to this question depends on your circumstances.
 That said, here are some scenarios where you might be a good candidate:

 - You have a good credit score: If you have a good credit score — at least 670 — you’ll have a better chance of securing a lower interest rate than you have on your current debt, which could save you money.